NHS Dorset CCG and its local authority partners are reviewing Dementia services in Dorset.

 What happens next?

 All of the feedback we have received is being used to develop the options for how Dementia services in Dorset could be organised better.
-These proposed options are due to go to the Project Board for approval in the summer of 2018.

 We will provide updates on these pages.